sheawinkler/sheawinkler/README.md

 ### 🧠 ContextLattice

-Local-first memory and context orchestration system for AI agents.
+Local-first memory and context orchestration infrastructure for AI agents.

 - HTTP-native gateway for tools, models, and retrieval
 - Multi-service architecture implemented in Go and Rust